 Health, safety, eco and body-consciousness shouldn’t come at the price of convenience.
 With a little practice you’ll get the hang of using your menstrual cup in no time!

-Now on that note - click here to claim 2 FREE menstrual cups!
+Now on that note - pair up your menstrual cups with our beautiful range of comfortable knickers!
 We want everyone to benefit from the positive financial and environmental effects of owning one.
 While stocks last!